Pece17/IoTBeacon/README.md

 4. Database configuration and writing the instructions to GitHub - PHP script not working currently

 5. RSSI value to database - show room A, B, or C?

+1. Website to show all three rooms (Servula, 5005, 5004) as permanent elements and that can they see Beacons